-On your application form, you will be asked to list up to five course unit choices per semester, plus up to two alternatives.
+As part of your application, you will be asked to submit a selection of course units.
 Please give your course unit choices careful consideration.
 There is a two-week 'add-drop' period after the start of teaching, but this is primarily to enable you to adjust your course-load to take account of timetable clashes.
 It may be possible in certain circumstances to add or drop courses for other reasons, but you should anticipate that after you have received approval for course units there will be little change to these units after you arrive in Manchester, except for scheduling conflict purposes.

 It is important to discuss your course unit choices with your academic adviser at your home campus to ensure that the courses that you take while you study at here are approved for credit transfer.